MystenLabs/sui/doc/src/wallet.md

   }
 }
 ```
-The `accounts` variable contains account's address the wallet manages.
+The `accounts` variable contains the account's address the wallet manages.
 The `authorities` variable contains Sui network authorities' name, host and port information.
 It is used to establish connections to the Sui network.